 The wired connection limits the range of the user while the headset is connected, but it also increases the reliability of the headset, so gamers won’t miss what their teammates are trying to tell them.
 However, the microphone can also be removed from the headset, if gamers want to enjoy single-player titles without having the microphone in front of their face.
 It also comes with a signature carrying bag for storage when not in use.

-Things to Consider Before Buying a Gaming Headset
+Things to Consider Before Buying the Best Gaming Headsets

 Don’t just buy the first gaming headset that catches your eye, because great aesthetics don’t necessarily mean great sound.
 Educate yourself on the various product factors so that you can make an informed decision when you’re shopping for the best gaming headset for your console or PC.